jacobwhall/rwi-to-geotiff/README.md

 [RWI (Relative Wealth Index)](https://dataforgood.fb.com/tools/relative-wealth-index/) is a dataset produced by Facebook that quantifies wealth at ~2.4km resolution in low- to middle-income countries.
 These scripts download and unzip RWI data, and export them into a global GeoTIFF.

+## Disclaimer

+This code has not been formally tested, and while it appears to work as expected, [there are pieces that deserve review](https://github.com/jacobwhall/rwi-to-geotiff/blob/2caa88fbf1731a030e0b99ef4f388c6a9c6291fb/convert_data.py#L56-L64).
+If you would like to chat about this project, or have me flesh it out further, please be in touch!

 ## Version

 These scripts were written for the April 2021 update of RWI datasets.